XxPolynesianxX/Project-IO-MVP/Docs/High Level Architecture.md

 Progress tracker
 Mobile touch gesture support

+8. Additional features
+8.1 For any spotify links, embed an iframe of the track

 Would you like me to start implementing any specific part of this structure, or would you prefer to see a working example of one of these approaches?